cbcommunity/cb-administration-scripts/backup_restore/README.md

 bash backup.sh [-h help] -r host -u user [-b path] [-k key] [-m master host] [-mu master user] [-mu backup all slaves] [-mk master key]

 where:
-    -r, --remote        Ip address or the hostname of the remote server to restore the backup on -u, --user          User to use for remote server connection -b, --backup        Optional.
-Folder path to store backup.
-If not provided current folder is used -k, --key           Optional.
-Ssh key that can be used to connect to the remote server -m, --master        Optional.
-In case of slave backup master host can be provided to avoid prompting for the password too many times
+    -r, --remote        Remote server IP address or Hostname.
+This server is used to restore the backup on.
+    -u, --user          User to connect to the remote server -b, --backup        Optional.
+Base path to store the backup in.
+If not provided the current folder is used -k, --key           Optional.
+Ssh key that to connect to the remote server.
+If not provided user will be prompted for the password
+    -m, --master        Optional.
+Master IP address or Hostname.
+Slave backups only.
+If hostname and master key is provided slave can be accessed without password
     -mu, --master-user  Optional.
-In case of slave backup master user can be provided to avoid prompting for the password too many times
-    -mk, --master-key   Optional.
-Ssh key that can be used to connect to the master -ma, --master-all   Optional.
+User to connect to the master server.
+Slave backups only.
+Root is used if not provided -mk, --master-key   Optional.
+Master ssh key
+    -ma, --master-all   Optional.
 Backup master and all slaves.
+Master backups only.
 Ingnored if remote server is in standalone or slave mode
 ```

 All backups are created under *BASE_FOLDER/YYYY-DD-MM-HH-mm-ss/HOSTNAME*